Drugs Used in Mechanical Ventilation Graphic

 14. What is haloperidol (Haldol)?

-A drug used to control delirium in mechanically ventilated patients.
+Haloperidol is a drug used to control delirium in mechanically ventilated patients.

 15. What are some examples of nondepolarizing agents?

-Vecuronium bromide (Norcuron) and pancuronium bromide (Pavulon)
+Vecuronium bromide (Norcuron) and pancuronium bromide (Pavulon).

 16. What is propofol (Diprivan)?